bigcartel/dugway/README.md

 ### Settings

 Set your theme's name, version, and customizable options in the **settings.json** file.
-We'll be documenting more about this soon, but for now see the starter file generated for you.
+We'll be documenting more about this soon, but for now see the starter file generated for you, and check out our [default themes](https://github.com/organizations/bigcartel-themes).

 ## Running your theme